broadsignmarketing/broadsign_ace/slides/indeed-using-programmatic-to-reach-professionals-across-germany.md

   verticals:
     - internal_comms
 ---
+> Using programmatic to reach professionals across Germany

 ## CHALLENGE

 Reach office workers in real time to showcase job availabilities in their respective cities.